Contact us at [email protected] to discuss booking a speaker for your event

 Mike Heinrich, Managing Director

 Mike has been working in health care communications since 2011 bringing his unique background in marketing and business strategy to clients across North America.
-He often has a different perspective than the medical professionals and drives insightful discussions that can lead to disruption.
-As Mike often points out, ideas and concepts are the right place to start, however implementation and behaviour change are the real challenge.
+He often has a different perspective than medical professionals and leads insightful discussions to reframe challenges.
+Mike leads the strategy development and execution of all Reframe’s client projects.

 “Patient Engagement or an Engaged Patient?”